kemckinnmsft/HOL3000/instructions.md

 Exchange Online can work in conjunction with Azure Information Protection (via Azure RMS protection) to provide advanced capabilities for protecting sensitive data flowing out of your network over email.
 In this exercise, we will configure a mail flow rule to detect credit card information leaving the network in the clear.
 Blocking Internal only labels.

+## Exercise 5: SharePoint IRM Configuration

+In this exercise, you will configure SharePoint Online Information Rights Management (IRM) and configure a document library with an IRM policy to protect documents that are downloaded from that library.

-## Exercise 5: Azure Information Protection Scanner
+## Exercise 6: Azure Information Protection Scanner

 The Azure Information Protection Scanner allows you to discover and optionally classify and protect sensitive information store in on-premises file shares and SharePoint repositories.
 In this exercise, you will install, configure and test the AIP Scanner.